-Jack Greenberg, Κ. of Pittsburgh, Pennsylvania, passed away March 6, 2025, three weeks shy of his 95th birthday.
-Mr. Greenberg was born and raised in Pittsburgh.
-He was the valedictorian of his of Taylor Allderdice High School graduating class in 1948, and he received Master's Bachelor's and degrees from the University of Pittsburgh.
-Mr. Greenberg served on the faculty of the University of Pittsburgh University Pittsburgh
+Greenberg, Jack Κ. of Pittsburgh, Pennsylvania, passed away March 6, 2025, three weeks shy of his 95th Greenberg was birthday.
+Mr. born and raised in Pittsburgh.
+He the was of valedictorian his Taylor High School Alderdice graduating class in 1948, and he received Bachelor's and Master's degrees from the University of Pittsburgh.
+Mr. Greenberg faculty of served on the the University of

-Graduate School of Business during five decades, beginning in 1958.
+Pittsburgh Graduate School of Business during five decades, beginning in 1958.
 His classes and areas of expertise included Personnel Administration, Employee Selection, and Employee Relations.
 After working for American Institutes for Research, he founded and ran Measurement Services Incorporated, a firm focused on human behavior measurement and evaluation, occupational testing, hiring processes, labor relations, and training development.